mrfdev/1MB/Resources/mcMMO/Mining.md

 ## Guides Mining Section 0

 ```
-&3About Mining:
+About Mining:
-&eMining consists of mining stone and ores.
+Mining consists of mining stone and ores.
 It provides bonuses
-&eto the amount of materials dropped while mining.
+to the amount of materials dropped while mining.

-&3XP GAIN:
+XP GAIN:
-&eTo gain XP in this skill, you must mine with a pickaxe in hand.
+To gain XP in this skill, you must mine with a pickaxe in hand.
-&eOnly certain blocks award XP.
+Only certain blocks award XP.
 ```

 ## Guides Mining Section 1

 ```
-&3Compatible Materials:
+Compatible Materials:
-&eStone, Coal Ore, Iron Ore, Gold Ore, Diamond Ore, Redstone Ore,
+Stone, Coal Ore, Iron Ore, Gold Ore, Diamond Ore, Redstone Ore,
-&eLapis Ore, Obsidian, Mossy Cobblestone, Ender Stone,
+Lapis Ore, Obsidian, Mossy Cobblestone, Ender Stone,
-&eGlowstone, and Netherrack.
+Glowstone, and Netherrack.
 ```

 ## Guides Mining Section 2

 ```
-&3How to use Super Breaker:
+How to use Super Breaker:
-&eWith a pickaxe in your hand, right click to ready your tool.
+With a pickaxe in your hand, right click to ready your tool.
-&eOnce in this state, you have about 4 seconds to make contact
+Once in this state, you have about 4 seconds to make contact
-&ewith Mining compatible materials, which will activate Super
+with Mining compatible materials, which will activate Super
-&eBreaker.
+Breaker.
 ```

 ## Guides Mining Section 3

 ```
-&3What is Super Breaker?
+What is Super Breaker?
-&eSuper Breaker is an ability with a cooldown tied to the Mining
+Super Breaker is an ability with a cooldown tied to the Mining
-&eskill.
+skill.
 It triples your chance of extra items dropping and
-&eenables instant break on Mining materials.
+enables instant break on Mining materials.
 ```

 ## Guides Mining Section 4

 ```
-&3How to use Blast Mining:
+How to use Blast Mining:
-&eWith a pickaxe in hand,
+With a pickaxe in hand,
-&ecrouch and right-click on TNT from a distance.
+crouch and right-click on TNT from a distance.
 This will cause the TNT
-&eto instantly explode.
+to instantly explode.
 ```

 ## Guides Mining Section 5

 ```
-&3How does Blast Mining work?
+How does Blast Mining work?
-&eBlast Mining is an ability with a cooldown tied to the Mining
+Blast Mining is an ability with a cooldown tied to the Mining
-&eskill.
+skill.
 It gives bonuses when mining with TNT and allows you
-&eto remote detonate TNT.
+to remote detonate TNT.
 There are three parts to Blast Mining.
-&eThe first part is Bigger Bombs, which increases blast radius.
+The first part is Bigger Bombs, which increases blast radius.
-&eThe second is Demolitions Expert, which decreases damage
+The second is Demolitions Expert, which decreases damage
-&efrom TNT explosions.
+from TNT explosions.
 The third part simply increases the
-&eamount of ores dropped from TNT and decreases the
+amount of ores dropped from TNT and decreases the
-&edebris dropped.
+debris dropped.
 ```